What Is Bitcoin Cash?

-Bitcoin Vs. Bitcoin Cash
+Bitcoin vs. Bitcoin Cash

 What Is the Blockchain?

 We won't delve too deeply into the technical details of blockchain here because, firstly, only those with a specific technical background really understand the intricacies and, secondly, it's not really relevant to our context of Bitcoin Cash as a tradable instrument.
-However, an overview is necessary to illustrate why blockchain-based cryptocurrencies are successfully gaining traction and are expected to become an established alternative/rival to fiat currencies.
+However, an overview is necessary to illustrate why blockchain-based cryptocurrencies are successfully gaining traction, and why they are expected to become an established alternative/rival to fiat currencies.

-As already mentioned, blockchain is a peer-to-peer data storage and transfer technology.
+As previously mentioned, blockchain is a peer-to-peer data storage and transfer technology.
 However, it is much more specific in that the 'data' is a huge digital ledger that is stored and updated on multiple computers simultaneously.
-A traditional ledger is a physical book, more recently an electronic format, that contains a complete history of all financial transactions in an out of a company, though it can theoretically be a history of any kind of transaction.
+A traditional ledger is a physical book (more recently an electronic format) that contains a complete history of all financial transactions in and out of a company, though it can theoretically be a history of any kind of transaction.

 Crypto vs. Fiat Currencies

-The fiat monetary system that is the current global monetary system started nominally in 1931 when the UK abolished the gold standard, followed by the USA in 1933.
+The fiat monetary system - that is the current global monetary system - started nominally in 1931, when the UK abolished the gold standard, followed by the USA in 1933.
 The last remnants of the gold standard were dismantled by President Nixon in 1971.
 With the gold standard, a country's currency had a value directly linked to gold and banknotes had to be backed by the equivalent in actual gold held by the central bank.
 The new fiat system meant central banks could print as much currency as they wished.

 This, many argue, allows governments, especially those of countries whose currencies are internationally dominant, the dangerous ability to manipulate the global economy by being able to increase and decrease the money supply at will.
 Cryptocurrencies have a finite number of units which is established at the point of their launch, with their release into the system controlled by a process known as 'mining'.

 In theory, anyone can 'mine' cryptocurrencies if they know how to and have the hardware resource to support it.
-The finite nature of the supply prevents the devaluation of currency units that central banks printing money results in.
-As demand for the finite number of currency units increases so does their value and they are simply broken down into smaller sub-units.
+The finite nature of the supply prevents the devaluation of currency units, which occurs when central banks print more money .
+As the demand for the finite number of currency units increases, so too does their value, and they are simply broken down into smaller subunits.

-Secondly, the fiat currency system gives financial institutions a level of power proponents of cryptocurrencies also consider dangerous.
+Secondly, the fiat currency system gives financial institutions a level of power that proponents of cryptocurrencies also consider dangerous.
 In a fiat currency system, financial institutions have the role of the small number of individuals authorised to enter transactions into a traditional ledger.
-When fiat money is transferred electronically between two entities, an authorised third party has to confirm the transaction has taken place, subtract the value from the ownership record of the first entity and add it to the second.
+When fiat money is transferred electronically between two entities, an authorised third party has to confirm that the transaction has taken place, then they must subtract the value from the ownership record of the first entity, and then add it to the second.